-ASC 606 defines the transaction price as the amount of consideration to which an entity expects to be entitled in exchange for transferring promised goods or services to a customer, excluding amounts collected on behalf of third parties (for example, sales tax).
-In other words, what am I going to get from the customer?
-The following items need to be considered when determining the transaction price:
+ASC 606 defines the transaction price as the “amount of consideration due in exchange for transferring promised goods or services to a customer, excluding amounts collected on behalf of third parties (e.g., sales tax).”
+In other words, what does a company get from the customer?
+Determining the transaction price depends on these factors:

 - Variable consideration (including constraints on estimates of variable consideration)